fabianwilflingsederxxxl/techstack-tutorial/08-better-styles/Readme.md

 ## CI Font

-The change needed to include the CI font is minor, just add a link tag to load the "Roboto" font from Google webfonts.
+The change needed to include the CI font is minor.

-**Edit** `src/style/main.scss` and change to Font to Arial.
+**Edit** `shared/styles/main.scss` and change to Font to Arial.
 For the Header Arial Black will be used, we will do that in the Component.

 ## Content Styling & Container Element